vaipatel/SolarTally/README.md

 The entire architecure tries to adhere to the Domain-Driven design or DDD.
 In DDD, the Core layers contain:
-* a representation of business-wide entities as the foundation of the entire project, called the Domain layer, and
+* a representation of business-wide entities at the foundation of the entire project, called the Domain layer, and
 * the surrounding application-wide logic for interfacing with those entities, called the Application layer